Jastine Valdez’s killer died of gunshot wound to arm and chest, inquest hears

 The matter was referred to the Garda Síochána Ombudsman Commission and Senior Investigations Officer Nicholas Harden said he was seeking a six-month adjournment to allow investigations continue.

-Mr Harden confirmed to coroner Dr Myra Cullinane that criminal proceedings were possible and applied to the court for a copy of the postmortem report.
+Mr Harden confirmed to coroner Dr Myra Cullinane that criminal proceedings are possible later and applied to the court for a copy of the postmortem report.

 Dr Cullinane adjourned the inquest for further mention on June 6th, 2019 and extended condolences to Mr Hennessy’s family.